nickayson/nickayson/README.md

 - 📫 How to reach me School: nick.ayson@csu.fullerton.edu Personal: aysonnicholas@gmail.com

 Experience with:
--C++
--C
--Java
--x86 Assembly
--SQL
--Javascript
--Node.js
--React
--Html
--Python
--Css
+- C#
+- C++
+- C
+- Java
+- Python
+- SQL
+- Javascript
+- Node.js
+- React
+- Angular
+- Html
+- Css
--Visual Basic for Applications
+- Visual Basic for Applications
+- x86 Assembly

-- Focusing on internships I have now.
+Focusing on internships I have now:
 - IT internship @ WNC & Associates Ends March 31st, 2022
 - Summer 2022 Technology Development Internship @ Optum Technologies Starts June 6th, 2022

-- Also balancing school and personal projects.
+Also balancing school and personal projects.

-- Currently in my 3rd year of Computer Science at Cal State Fullerton and have a total 3.54 GPA and a academic GPA of 3.56
+Currently in my 3rd year of Computer Science at Cal State Fullerton and have a total 3.54 GPA and a academic GPA of 3.56
 - Estimated to Graduate in May 2023

-- Starting more personal projects in the near future!
+Starting more personal projects in the near future!

 -![grab-landing-page](https://github.com/nickayson/nickayson/blob/main/download.jpg)